 This primary bathroom was in disrepair after a plumber failed to fix a leak coming from the primary bathroom and left the clients with a huge hole in the ceiling below.
 The clients came to us when they had decided that they had been living with paper grocery bags covering the hole in the ceiling for too long.
-They met with Nina Schmidt who guided them through the remodeling process to create this beautiful bathroom.
-Project Manager Don Richeson & Lead Carpenter Steve Beck repaired and brought this bathroom back to life.
+They met with Nina Schmidt who guided them through the bathroom remodeling process to create this beautiful bathroom.

 The home was built in 1937 and this bathroom’s bubblegum pink accent tile was original.
 We wanted to maintain some of the home’s classic design and decided on a mosaic tile floor, classic baseboards, casing and used the existing door.
 The existing mud set floor was removed and replaced with a beautiful trapezoid marble mosaic tile.
 The furniture style, classic inset cabinets got a fresh look with its fun SW Niebla Azul paint color.
 The Cambria quartz countertop blends perfectly with the blue vanity and is easy to keep clean.

 The shower was high on our client’s wish list and while we didn’t have a lot of square footage to work with, we managed to create something pretty spectacular.
 Small spaces can lead to construction challenges and in this case, it was the glass shower enclosure butting up to the window right next to it.
 Luckily our Lead Carpenter got creative and was able to find a coordinating trim that allowed for the door swing clearance.
 On the shower walls, we used glazed zellige tiles and installed marble corner shelves for shampoo and soap storage.

 Unfortunately, our clients had to live with a hazardous bathroom for quite some time but in the end, they have a bathroom that better suits their needs.
 Not only is it functional but it’s their own little spa-like escape, every day!